Only to Be with You

 "Only to Be with You" is a song by English band Roachford, written by frontman Andrew Roachford and produced by the band and Martyn Phillips.
-It was released on 7 March 1994 as the lead single from the band's third studio album, Permanent Shade of Blue, and as their first single as a quartet.
+It was released on 7 March 1994 by Columbia Records as the lead single from the band's third studio album, Permanent Shade of Blue (1994), and as their first single as a quartet.
 Backed with a strong promotional campaign in the United Kingdom, the song reached number 21 on the UK Singles Chart to become Roachford's fourth top-40 hit.
 It also charted worldwide, reaching the top 40 in Australia (where it is the band's highest-charting single), Iceland, and New Zealand.

 Background and release

 Doe Phillips, the marketing manager of Columbia UK, believed that Roachford's limited commercial success was related to improper communication of the band's image.
 To rectify this, the band was scaled down from a six-piece to a quartet for Permanent Shade of Blue, but Phillips was careful not to let Andrew Roachford overshadow the other three members.
 "Only to Be with You" was included as the opening track on Permanent Shade of Blue, which was released in the United Kingdom on 5 April 1994.
 The song was issued as the album's lead single there on 7 March 1994 across three formats: a CD, a cassette, and a limited-edition 7-inch vinyl.
+In Australia, the song was released on CD and cassette a month later, on 4 April.